smintio/Portals-ComponentFramework-Interfaces/ComponentFramework/Interfaces/IAssets.md

 ## IAssetsRead Interface

-The `IAssetsRead` interface provides actions for reading assets.
+The `IAssetsRead` interface provides methods for reading assets.

-Actions are only available when `Query asset details` permission is granted.
+Methods are only available when `Query asset details` permission is granted.

-### Actions
+### Methods

 #### GetAssetAsync